18F/lean-product-design/pages/1-discovery-research.md

 Your goal is to identify the challenges both groups face and the relationship between the two groups.
 Focus on the problems stakeholders have, not the potential solutions.

+A note for UX practitioners: Lean product design may change how you do UX research.
+Some UX practitioners are used to writing big reports at the conclusion of their research.
+Here, iteration and learning over repeated experiments is valued over breadth of research.
+You should document the results of your hypothesis test clearly and concisely so you can share them quickly with your team, learn from them, and devise another experiment.